thomasvaeth/thomasvaeth.github.io/_posts/2016-09-14-trophy-a-blog-theme.markdown

 title: "Trophy – A Blog Theme for Jekyll"
 date: 2016-09-14
 related: ["Tumblr to Jekyll"]
 description: Trophy is a blog theme for Jekyll built by Thomas Vaeth in Seattle, WA using Jekyll, HTML, Sass, and JavaScript.
-It is avaiable to download for free on GitHub.
+It is available to download for free on GitHub.
 image: http://thomasvaeth.com/assets/images/trophy/screenshot-1.png
 ---
 If you have talked to me, then you know that I love Jekyll (my current website is built using it).
 Why would you want a blog on a CMS when you could have it on static pages?
 So I spent a couple of evenings making a free theme named Trophy.
 Trophy uses HTML, Sass, and JavaScript (no jQuery).